Koala

 In the area of an established group, individuals will have a number of trees that are theirs and a number of trees that mark the edge of their range.

-Any Koala that trespasses into another's tree can be attacked but they leave scent markings and scratchings to warn other animals that the tree is occupied.
+Any koala that trespasses into another's tree can be attacked but they leave scent markings and scratchings to warn other animals that the tree is occupied.
 Being mostly nocturnal animals means they generally feed and move after sundown.

 They have a variety of sounds which they use for communication.
 Mothers and babies make soft clicking and squeaking sounds, they will gently murmur to each other, or they will grunt if they are cross.
 All of them can let out an alarming, high-pitched scream when they are afraid.